Brick Court Chambers London Chambers

 Continue reading

 If someone is struggling with a particular case, we hear there is always help on hand.
-We hear that “doors are always open” and colleagues are supportive “from the top down”.
-A junior tells us: “We have a few WhatsApp groups at the junior end which are filled with probing questions and members always dive in with helpful resources to assist”.
-Former pupils report a merciful absence of back-biting during the year as there is no limit to the number of tenancies on offer and everyone has a fair shot.
-Pupils will no doubt be thankful for this collaborative atmosphere and limitless opportunity, especially given that the competition in previous years has included no less than a magic circle partner — former head of competition litigation at Freshfields, who left his £1.5 million annual income after 30 years at the firm to pursue his dream of life at the Bar.
+“Doors are always open” is the word on the street, with colleagues described as supportive “from the top down”.
+One junior tells us: “we have a few WhatsApp groups at the junior end which are filled with probing questions and members always dive in with helpful resources to assist”.
+Former pupils report a merciful absence of back-biting during the year as there is no limit to the number of tenancies on offer and everyone has a fair shot, with the most recent batch all being kept on.
+Pupils will no doubt be thankful for this collaborative atmosphere and limitless opportunity, especially given that the competition in previous years has included no less than a magic circle partner –former head of competition litigation at Freshfields, who left his £1.5 million annual income after 30 years at the firm to pursue his dream of life at the bar.
+This won’t be quite so shocking when you hear that the average first year income exceeds £150,000, however, with the average second year income in excess of £250,000, “in many cases by a considerable margin”.

-The work/life balance at the set isn’t too bad either — considering it is the Bar!
+Perhaps surprisingly, the work/life balance at the set isn’t too bad either.
 Members are not expected to work into the wee small hours, and a reasonable work-life balance is maintained.
 One pupil told us they worked 9am-6pm, adding “I’ve only gone outside those hours once or twice and I’ve never worked a weekend”.
 They do acknowledge, however, that this may change once tenancy begins.
-One tenant explains: “Achieving a good work life balance is the hardest challenge in practice at the Bar”.
+One tenant explains: “Achieving a good work life balance is the hardest challenge in practice at the bar”.
 We are told, however, that “most leaders in chambers and everyone in the clerks room is supportive of our endeavours to have a work life balance”.
+And, whilst, unsurprisingly, “most people work very hard”, we hear that “you have the flexibility and autonomy to do as much or as little as you like — so you can choose the degree of work-life balance you desire.”

-When they do have some down time, members of Brick Court Chambers can be found socialising together.
-Having just celebrated their centenary, there were “lots of glittering social events and opportunities to have fun outside of work” including a big party at the Natural History Museum.
+When they do have some down time, members of Brick Court Chambers can often be found socialising together.
+Having recently celebrated their centenary, there were “lots of glittering social events and opportunities to have fun outside of work” including a big party at the Natural History Museum.
 Generally, we are told, “members are busy, but at the junior end we make time for each other, with casual fixtures like summer drinks at the champagne bar in Middle Temple!”
-For those less socially inclined, there is no pressure to join in.
+For those less socially inclined, fear not.
 One tenant tells us, “there are many social events and people are friendly but there is no pressure to join in, which I appreciated”.
+And for those who would rather just have a pint than a party, you too are in luck.
+“There are often impromptu get-togethers at one of the many nearby pubs.
+On Thursday and Friday someone will always suggest an after-work pint on one of the many WhatsApp threads.”

 For those heading to the social events, Brick Court Chambers certainly provides a good setting, having its own “beautiful” roof terrace.
 Inside, however, views are less positive.
 The decor is described as “uninspiring” and as having something of a “Wetherspoons look (orange woodwork & navy carpets…nice)”.
 We do hear, however, that a refurb is planned — it sounds like it’s needed!
 The IT support also has mixed reviews.
 While we’re told there is a “large and friendly IT team”, members report a “lack of support for Mac users”, which must be annoying.